 7 Tips To Help You Deal With Getting Laid Off

-Losing your job is hard – hard on your bank account and self-esteem.
+Losing your job is hard—hard on your bank account and self-esteem.
 It is probably one of the most professionally traumatic experiences you'll ever have.
-However, as hard as losing a job can seem at a time, it can lead to something positive as it gives you a fresh start.
+However, as hard as losing a job can seem at the time, it can lead to something positive as it gives you a fresh start.

-Here are a few days of successfully getting through a redundancy:
+Here are a few ways you can successfully deal with getting laid off:

 1. Take A Break

 You don't need to go on an exotic vacation.
-Even a few days break will help you process what's happened.
+Even taking a break for just a few days will help you process what's happened.
 Don't make any big decisions in those first few days and don't rush into the job market the day after you've received the news.
 You need time to process what happened.

 2. Do A Financial Assessment

-To keep your anxiety in stress, figure out how long you have to look for a job — and give yourself as much time as possible to do so – and look at what you spend money on and how you can cut back.
+To keep your anxiety and stress in check, figure out how long you have to look for a job—and give yourself as much time as possible to do so.
+Look at what you spend money on and how you can cut back.

 3. Talk It Out

-It is easy to feel resentful after you've lost a job – especially if you'd been really loyal to the company.
-Talk it out with the people you trust and definitely get it out of your system before you meet any recruiters.
+It is easy to feel resentful after you've lost a job—especially if you'd been really loyal to the company.
+Talk it out with the people you trust and definitely get it out of your system before you meet any recruiters or hiring managers.
 They will sense your bitterness, and it won't reflect well on you.
 Surround yourself with positive people and be kind to yourself.
-Don't beat yourself up about what's happened, and make sure you're eating well, exercising and getting enough sleep.
+Don't beat yourself up about what's happened, and make sure you're eating well, exercising, and getting enough sleep.

 4. Prepare Your Story